 Solution – my giant spreadsheet.
 I actually LOATHE Excel and normally avoid it like the plague – but it actually proved to be a big help here.
 I made a series of headings – the scene – the main plot point – his thoughts – her thoughts – key quotes to support them – physical contact etc. Then I cut and pasted my way through all the scenes they shared until I had it all captured.
 Next I used some coloured pens to highlight areas so I could see the pattern of the relationship emerging.
 Once I had it all I was able to add comments, Post-Its etc and then use it to steer the editing.
 Piece of cake!

-You could do something similar with Post-Its only - but I found cutting and pasting from the manuscript made the job much easier.
+You could do something similar with Post-Its only – but I found cutting and pasting from the manuscript made the job much easier.
 The hardest bit was sticking all the spreadsheet pages together and working out where they went.
-A Greater World is written using Word - and I now use Scrivener which has the Cork Board feature and virtual index cards to facilitate this process.
+A Greater World is written using Word – and I now use Scrivener which has the Cork Board feature and virtual index cards to facilitate this process in future.